 Indochina Adventure | Laos and Cambodia Tour

 Some of Southeast Asia's most spectacular World Heritage Sites from Laos's ancient, mountain capital Luang Prabang and the Plain of Jars to Cambodia's fabulous Angkor Wat

 An exciting and varied 2-week Tour of Laos and Cambodia

-This fascinating 2-week guided Laos and Cambodia tour, Indochina Adventure, takes you through the heart of Southeast Asia.
-Beginning in the riverside capital Vientiane we’ll travel north through the mountains on the brand new Lao-China Railway to the ancient royal city, now World Heritage Site, of Luang Prabang – we’ll explore the ancient temples and French colonial-era architecture of what is certainly the best-preserved city in Southeast Asia, before a road trip through the scenic Central Highlands to the remote, mysterious and also UNESCO-listed Plain of Jars.
+This fascinating, 2-week guided Laos and Cambodia tour, Indochina Adventure, takes you through the heart of Southeast Asia.
+Beginning in the riverside capital Vientiane we’ll travel north through the mountains on the brand new Lao-China Railway to the ancient royal city, now World Heritage Site, of Luang Prabang – we’ll explore the ancient temples and French colonial-era architecture of what is certainly the best-preserved city in Southeast Asia, before taking a road trip through the scenic central highlands to the remote, mysterious and also UNESCO-listed Plain of Jars.

-For those with a few more days to spare we offer a slightly extended version of our Laos and Cambodia tour taking you from Siem Reap across Cambodia’s unique eco-system of the Tonle Sap Lake and past the amazing floating villages of the Sangkar River to Battambang, before returning overland to Phnom Penh.
+For those with a few more days to spare we offer a slightly extended version of our Laos and Cambodia tour taking you on a boat trip from Siem Reap across Cambodia’s unique eco-system of the Tonle Sap Lake and past the amazing floating villages of the Sangkar River to Battambang, before returning overland to Phnom Penh.

 Note also that additional nights before and/or after your tour in Luang Prabang and Phnom Penh are available on request while for those with time on their hands we also offer a variety of beach and island extensions in either neighbouring Vietnam or Thailand should you care to opt for a few days quality ‘R and R’ after your tour.

 Here's an idea of what you can expect to do and see day-to-day.

 Day 2 - Luang Prabang - boat trip on the Mekong

 Overnight: Luang Prabang Transport: Boat, Walk, Meals: D,

 Day 3 - Luang Prabang - walking tour of the old town